kimipooh/wp-ds-faq-plus/readme.txt

 = 1.4.9 =
 * Fixed to use DateTime function instead of date function.
 * Tested up WordPress 6.0
+* Tested up to WordPress 6.1
+* Changed the supported version of WordPress from 4.0 to 5.4 or higher.

 = 1.4.8 =
 * Fixed the warning regarding an undefined variable.